pedrogomes29/rbf/README.md

 In many distributed systems, reconciliation protocols must handle elements of variable size (e.g., files, database records, bitcoin transactions).
 When traditional set reconciliation protocols are adapted for this case, they synchronize fixed-size digests of the elements.

-This approach becomes inefficient when the number of differences (**d**) is not very small, as the communication cost is proportional to the size of the element digest ($O(d \cdot \text{digest\_size})$).
+This approach becomes inefficient when the number of differences (**d**) is not very small, as the communication cost is proportional to the size of the element digest O($d \cdot \text{digest size}$).
 This high overhead is especially problematic after major events like network partitions or extended replica downtime.

 ### The Trade-Off Challenge